-Join Jungwoo Ryoo for an in-depth discussion in this video Live acquisition with FTK Imager, part of Computer Forensics Essential Training.
+Join Jungwoo Ryoo for an in-depth discussion in this video Live acquisition with FTK Imager, part of Learning Computer Forensics.

 In another lesson of this course,…we talk about using FTK as a static acquisition tool.…FTK Imager can also be used as a live acquisition tool and in this lesson,…we'll use FTK Imager to conduct our live acquisition.…Let's start FTK Imager.…Choose Run as Administrator.…Go to file, go to capture memory.…You have to say what is your destination patch next.…Click on browse.…Let's make the destination folder as our desktop.…Choose desktop.…Click on OK.…And then click on capture memory.…